Top

 • Grinder pump testing and condition assessment.
 We evaluate the pump's performance under load and look for signs of wear that could lead to failure before they become an emergency.

 • Float switch inspection.
-The switches that trigger each pump cycle are checked to confirm they are activating and shutting off correctly.
+The switches that trigger each pump cycle are checked to confirm that they are activating and shutting off correctly.

 • Control panel and alarm verification.
 We test electrical controls and confirm that all visual and audible alarms function as intended.